driusan/bug/README.md

     help    Show this screen

 $ bug create I don't know what I'm doing
-# (An editor will open here for you to enter a description, save it when you're done)
+# (Your standard editor will open here for you to enter a description, save it when you're done)

 $ bug list
 Issue 1: I don't know what I'm doing

 $ bug list 1
 Title: I don't know what I'm doing

 Description:
 The description that I entered

+$ bug purge
+Removing issues/I-don't-know-what-I'm-doing

+$ bug create Need better formating for README
+# (Your editor opens again)

+$ bug list
+Issue 1: Need better formating for README

+$ bug commit
+$ git push
 ```

-Not that the issue numbers are not stable and only used to simplify command
-line entry.
-They will change as you add and remove bugs.
+You can use this tool to keep track of the state of different branches
+and manage your tasks without needing any server-side project management
+software.
+Since issues are just plain text files tracked by git, they'll
+merge and branch as expected along with the rest of your code when you
+`bug commit` things that have been added or removed.